lescribao/BankingApp/README.md

 <h3>/delete/account</h3>
 This route can only be used by an Admin, and it simply requires the ID of an account in order to delete it.
 If the ID is found, the Account will be deleted and cascade will prevent issues.
-If the ID is not found in the DB, a <h2>NOT_FOUND</h2> exception will be thrown.
+If the ID is not found in the DB, a NOT_FOUND exception will be thrown.

 GET route:
 <h3>/accounts/</h3>
 This route is used by any account holder, and it's used to display all accounts under their user, regardless of if they are primary or secondary owners of it, and returns a list of said Accounts.
-If the username introduced with the Basic Auth doesn't match any accountHolders in our systems a <h2>NOT_FOUND</h2> HTTPStatus will be thrown.
+If the username introduced with the Basic Auth doesn't match any accountHolders in our systems a >NOT_FOUND HTTPStatus will be thrown.

 GET route:
 <h3>/account/{id}</h3>
 This route can be used by any AccountHolder, but it will only display the account if the accountOwner of the Account found with findById matches the one using it's username and password to log-in.
-If the username is valid and it's an AccountHolder registered in our DB, but the ID doesn't match any of the accounts in our systems, a <h2>NOT_FOUND</h2> HTTPStatus exception will be thrown.
+If the username is valid and it's an AccountHolder registered in our DB, but the ID doesn't match any of the accounts in our systems, a NOT_FOUND HTTPStatus exception will be thrown.
-If the username introduced doesn't match any of the accountholders in our systems, a <h2>NOT_FOUND</h2> HTTPStatus exception will be thrown.
+If the username introduced doesn't match any of the accountholders in our systems, a NOT_FOUND HTTPStatus exception will be thrown.

 PATCH route:
 <h3>/modifyBalance/{amount}</h3>
 This route can only be used by Admins, and it's used to modify the balance of an existing account, regardless of what type.
 It has a pathvariable with the amount to update the account with, and it has a RequestParam with the id of the Account.
 If the ID introduced doesn't match any of the existing accounts in the DB.
-A <h2>NOT_FOUND</h2> HTTPStatus exception will be thrown.
+A NOT_FOUND HTTPStatus exception will be thrown.

 PATCH route:
 <h3>/FreezeAccount/</h3>
 This route can only be used by Admins, It takes an ID of an account as RequestParam.
 Can't be applied to CreditCard accounts.
-Which would throw a <h2>BAD_REQUEST</h2> HTTPStatus exception.
+Which would throw a BAD_REQUEST HTTPStatus exception.
-It will also throw a <h2>NOT_FOUND</h2> HTTPStatus exception if the account was not found with findById
+It will also throw a NOT_FOUND HTTPStatus exception if the account was not found with findById

 POST route:
 <h3>/newThirdParty/</h3>